 In connection with our initial public offering, we entered into nomination agreements with investment vehicles affiliated with Stone Point and KKR.
 Stone Point has the right to nominate two members of our Board of Directors for so long as it holds at least 50% of the interest it holds, in the form of our Class A and Class B common stock on a combined basis, on the date of our initial public offering.
 Stone Point also has the right to nominate one member of our Board of Directors for so long as it holds 5% of our Class A and Class B common stock outstanding on a combined basis.
-Additionally, Stone Point has the right to nominate at least two directors, for so long as it has the right to nominate two directors, and then one director, for so long as it has the right to nominate one director, for service on our compensation committee.
-Stone Point also has the right to nominate one director, for so long as it has the right to nominate one director, for service on our nominating, governance and sustainability committee.
-Stone Point has nominated Mr. Muhtadie and Mr. Carey to serve on our Board of Directors.
-KKR has the right to nominate one member of our Board of Directors for so long as it holds at least 5% of our Class A and Class B common stock outstanding on a combined basis.
-KKR has the right to nominate one director for service on our nominating, governance and sustainability committee and as an observer on our compensation committee, in each case, for so long as it has the right to nominate one director.
-KKR has nominated Mr. Harrington to serve on our Board of Directors.
+Additionally, Stone Point has the right to nominate at least two directors, for so long as it has the right to nominate two directors, and then one director, for so long as it has the right to nominate one director.

+Prior to June 23, 2021, KKR had the right to nominate one member of our Board of Directors for so long as it held at least 5% of our Class A and Class B common stock outstanding on a combined basis.
+KKR had the right to nominate one director for service on our Nominating, Governance and Sustainability Committee and as an observer on our Compensation Committee, in each case, for so long as it had the right to nominate one director.
+KKR sold all of its outstanding Class A and Class B common stock pursuant to secondary offerings in 2021, and on June 23, 2021, KKR's nomination agreement terminated and KKR's designee on our Board of Directors resigned.
+KKR no longer has any rights under the nomination agreement described above.

-Any replacement directors nominated by Stone Point or KKR must be an employee or partner of Stone Point or KKR, respectively, of the same level of seniority within Stone Point or KKR as the initial directors designated by Stone Point or KKR respectively, and must qualify as an independent director under the independence standards of NASDAQ and satisfy such other criteria set forth in the respective nomination agreement.
-In addition, the nomination agreements require Stone Point and KKR to vote their shares of Class A and Class B common stock in favor of our Chief Executive Officer and Rajini Sundar Kodialam (or such other officer of Focus designated by the Chief Executive Officer and approved by the Board of Directors if Ms. Kodialam is no longer a member of the Board of Directors) for election to our Board of Directors.
+Any replacement directors nominated by Stone Point must be an employee or partner of Stone Point of the same level of seniority within Stone Point as the initial directors designated by Stone Point, and must qualify as an independent director under the independence standards of NASDAQ and satisfy such other criteria set forth in the nomination agreement.
+In addition, the nomination agreement requires Stone Point to vote its shares of Class A and Class B common stock in favor of our Chief Executive Officer and Rajini Sundar Kodialam (or such other officer of Focus designated by the Chief Executive Officer and approved by the Board of Directors if Ms. Kodialam is no longer a member of the Board of Directors) for election to our Board of Directors.